-President Obama has declared states of disaster in New York, New Jersey, Virginia and West Virginia, and has allocated federal emergency aid to assist individuals in those areas.
+President Obama has declared states of disaster in New York, New Jersey, Virginia, and West Virginia, and has allocated federal emergency aid to assist individuals in those areas.
+This might also mean people may try and seek cheaper quotes for their home insurance in case there is any property damage sustained during Sandy.
 According to the Federal Emergency Management Agency, or FEMA, funding is available to state and eligible local governments on a cost-sharing basis for debris removal and emergency protective measures.
 Other assistance could include low-cost loans to cover uninsured property losses.

 Restaurant operators in need of information on how to apply for disaster relief can register online at http://www.disasterassistance.gov, or call 1-800-FEMA (3362).
 Speech or hearing-impared individuals can call 1-800-462-7585.
 The toll-free telephone numbers are operating daily from 7 a.m. to 10 p.m.
 EDT.
 You can also follow FEMA online at blog.fema.gov, www.twitter.com/fema, www.facebook.com/fema, and www.youtube.com/fema.
 In addition, the Small Business Association is offering loan assistance at www.sba.gov/content/applying-disaster-loan.